 Federal Carrier Cost Recovery Charge—Recovers national costs associated with various federal regulatory fees and programs.
 Rates vary from company to company, as do names for this charge.

 Gross Revenue Surcharge—Telephone companies must pay tax on total revenue.
 This funds Public Utility Commissions and other state services.
 Represents each consumer's portion of that tax on revenue.

 Service Provider Number Portability—Federal law requires all local phone companies to provide "service provider number portability" so customers may keep phone number when switching local phone service provider.
 Helps recover costs associated with development, implementation, and operability of service.

-Telecommunication Relay Service / Hearing Impaired / Telecommunications Device for Deaf—Provides special-needs equipment, facilities and services for the deaf: special phones, hearing devices, Braille pads, necessary network switching equipment and operation of specialized service center customers.
-State-specific and established by state law, public utility commission rule or tariff filings.
+Telecommunication Relay Service / Hearing Impaired / Telecommunications Device for Deaf—Provides special-needs equipment, facilities and services for the deaf.
+This includes special phones, hearing devices, Braille pads, network switching equipment, and specialized service center customers.
+It is state-specific and established by state law, public utility commission rule or tariff filings.

 Video—A combination of FCC regulatory charges, broadcast TV surcharges, and local franchise fees may be applied to your video/TV services.
 See the individual video fees listed under "Details of Taxes and Other Charges", usually on page 4 of your bill.